woz-u/DS-Student-Resources/DS104-Data-Wrangling-and-Visualization/DS104-Syllabus.md

 - Professionals: PC (Windows) or Mac.
 32-64 GB ram, 2-8TB SSD, Intel Core i9, AMD Ryzen 9/Threadripper, or Apple M1 Max Chipsets.

 - It is requirement that you are able to download programming resources to your laptop/desktop for this class.
-This means you need a steady-state internet high-bandwidth connection.
+(This means that you need a steady internet high-bandwidth connection.)

-- You are required to have a quiet place to study and be able to focus on the material.
+- You are required to have a quiet place to study and to be able to focus on the material.

 - You are required to have uninterrupted weekly 1:1 video meetings with your mentor.